Taming the

 Design Concept

-Pattern Recognition
+Visual Pattern Recognition

-- Smart grouping of risk indicators
+- Smart grouping of risk indicators by severity category.

-- High-contrast status signals for quick scanning
+- High-contrast status signals and micro-badges for quick visual scanning.

 User Testing